-The COVID-19 pandemic has opened Americans eyes to the interconnected web of public health in ways few events have before, says LaShaune Johnson, PhD, associate professor in the Master of Public Health program in the Graduate School.
+The COVID-19 pandemic has opened Americans’ eyes to the interconnected web of public health in ways few events have before, says LaShaune Johnson, PhD, associate professor in the Master of Public Health program in Creighton’s Graduate School.

 The type of divide, Johnson says, stems from decades of racial segregation in areas such as housing, employment and education.
 For example, Johnson says, because of historical redlining, many people of color live in lower-income neighborhoods that chain grocery stores avoid, leaving residents with fewer healthy food options.
 In some neighborhoods that see higher rates of violent crime, residents are less likely to take up healthy activities such as jogging or walking.